Bachelor's Thesis Summer Term 2026

 General information for your study program (including all information in case of illness): Click here

 4) Time problems on your side do not create time pressure on our side!
 It is part of the mission of the BIM chair to provide students with timely answers to their questions as well as a timely feedback and grading after submission.
 Time constraints on your side do NOT create time issues on our side.
-Our aim is to answer questions and request via email within two working days.
-We are usually much faster than that but if you send your question Friday late in the afternoon you cannot expect an answer on the same day.
+Our aim is to answer questions and requests via e-mail within two working days.
+We are usually much faster than that, but if you send your question Friday late in the afternoon, you cannot expect an answer on the same day.
 Organize yourself and try walking in the shoes of the members of the BIM chair.
 The same applies to the situation once you have submitted your final thesis.
-If you want to start a job or internship, have visa requirements or travel plans, if you want to/need to move out of your apartment, or if you want to get back your semester fee, etc. this is all your business and your responsibility.
-We have eight weeks to finish the grading of your thesis (see the study regulations) and while we aim for a much shorter time, it will not always be possible to finalize within two weeks.
-Each member of the BIM chair at any given point in time during the year is supervising at least five Master's thesis students, five Bachelor's thesis students, seminars, scientific projects, and supervised internships, etc. We simply cannot take into account all particularities for each and every supervised student as this otherwise would fill our schedule completely.
+If you want to start a job or internship, have visa requirements or travel plans, if you want to/need to move out of your apartment, or if you want to get back your semester fee, this is all your business and your responsibility.
+We have eight weeks to finish the grading of your thesis (see the study regulations), and while we aim for a much shorter time, it will not always be possible to finalize within two weeks.
+Each member of the BIM chair at any given point in time during the year is supervising at least five Master's thesis students, five Bachelor's thesis students, seminars, scientific projects, and several internships, etc. We simply cannot take into account all particularities for each and every supervised student, as this would already completely fill our schedule.
 All submitted theses are graded on a first come, first served basis.
-If you need your grade as soon as possible make sure to submit early.
+If you need your grade as soon as possible, make sure to submit early.
 YOUR issues, YOUR business!

 Application: To participate in the Bachelor's Thesis Seminar, please apply via the Office of Study Affairs' registration form and via the E-Learning platform.
 For more information, click here.